-"Depends what time we get done.
+"Depends on what time we get done.
 I still have school."
 I remind him.

 We continue chatting and talking shit until we reach a blue shipping container.
 I stand guard for Ray making sure he has his back covered.

-Big Dude connects eyes with me and huffs a laugh apparently amused by the tiny girl protecting the runners back.
-Bitch, try me see what happens.
+Big Dude connects eyes with me and huffs a laugh apparently amused by the tiny girl protecting the runner's back.
+Bitch, try me and see what happens.

 They talk for a bit and money and product exchange hands.
 Next thing I know Ray is beside me hurrying me off.

-I send a wave to Rudy, the owner of the gym and head to the change room.
+I send a wave to Rudy, the owner of the gym, and head to the changing room.
 Rudy is a genuinely amazing person.
-Hes an old war vet with a soft spot for chicken wings.
+He's an old war vet with a soft spot for chicken wings.
 I've been cleaning and training at his gym for five years now.
-Its one of my favorite places and Rudy is a big part of that.
+It's one of my favorite places and Rudy is a big part of that.

 I run through my circuit with Ray for an hour until I have to go to school.

-At school I try to keep my nose clean.
-Key word is try.
-Its not so easy when bitches be crazy and assholes be perverts and I may have some anger issues.
+At school, I try to keep my nose clean.
+The key word is "try".
+It's not so easy when bitches be crazy and assholes be perverts and I may have some anger issues.